 Linda Kasabian was part of the Manson Family, then she became the star witness against them.
 She was the key witness in District Attorney Vincent Bugliosi’s prosecution of Manson and his followers for the Tate-LaBianca murders.

-Linda Kasabian joined up with the Manson Family after splitting up with her husband at the time, in July 1969 about a month before the Tate- Labianca murders.
+Linda Kasabian, aka Yana the Witch, joined the Manson Family after splitting up with her husband, in July 1969 about a month before the Tate- Labianca murders.
 She brought her daughter Tanya with her to the Manson hangout at Spahn Ranch.

 They entered the apartment complex, Atkins and Grogan waited with a knife and gun in hand, prepared to kill but Kasabian purposely brought Atkins and Grogan to the wrong apartment.
 When the occupant answered, Kasabian apologized and excused herself, preventing the crime.